 I don't think there's anything wrong in ascertaining and determining whether or not, you know, whether people are in this country illegally and didn't respect our laws and our sovereignty.

-He went to the attorney general, the attorney general, chief law enforcement officer in the country, and he said, Is there any other way to do this?
+He went to the attorney general, attorney general, chief law enforcement officer of the country, and he said, is there any other way to do this?

 And the attorney general said, actually, there really is, because you're the head of the executive branch of government, and you can have the heads of your departments put together all the data, all the information that they have, and you'll probably even get a more accurate number of exactly how many illegal immigrants are in the country.